muath-ye/muath-ye/README.md

-# GitHub README Chess Tournament
+# Chess Tournament On My Profile

 This is an open chess tournament where ANYONE can play.
 That's the fun part.
 It's your turn to play!
 Move a <!-- BEGIN TURN -->white<!-- END TURN --> piece.